| Current

 alternative treatment for hay fever.

-Dr. Kochan and his assistant, Mr. Ray Seiple,
+Dr. Kochan and his assistant, Mr. Ray Seipel,

 M.A, are currently conducting case studies